UKCloud/documentation/articles/vmware/vmw-how-use-ovf-tool.md

     - `username` is your UKCloud Portal user ID

-    - `apiURL` is your vCloud API URL.
+    - `apiURL` is your Cloud Director API URL.
 This URL is different depending on the region in which your environment is located.
-For more information, see [*How to access VMware Cloud Director through the vCloud API*](vmw-how-access-vcloud-api.md).
+For more information, see [*How to access VMware Cloud Director through the Cloud Director API*](vmw-how-access-vcloud-api.md).

     - `computeServiceID` is the ID of your UKCloud compute service (sometimes also called an org or vOrg)